londoncalling/slow-motion-stories/_pages/portfolio-rowing.md

 - Participated in Mike Sullivan's 1/2 day workshop on teaching sculling to beginners, 2012
 - Taught sculling basics to beginners at BIAC, ~ 2012 - 2013 on an ad hoc basis to assist Mike Sullivan
+- Provided stroke technique help, tours of the channel, and club introductions for new members and experienced sweep rowers learning sculling

 ### Certifications and Training